altugbakan/accelerated-cpp-solutions/Section 0/README.md

 ### Q0: Compile and run the `Hello, world!` program.

 The code can be found on [q00.cpp](./q00.cpp).
-You have to build it using a compiler you are using (for example: g++).
+You have to build it using a compiler you are using (for example g++).
 After you have built the program, run the output file (Double click the .exe file if you are using Windows).

 ### Q1: What does the following statement do?
 ```